amitguptagwl/Java-Rule-Book/Question_1-25.md

 <br/>Whether child class member a would become final?**

 Ans.
-<br/>As per Concrete class Rule 5, we can declare a in child class.
+<br/>As per Concrete class Rule, we can declare a in child class.
 And it’ll not become final.
-<br/>As per Interface rule 1 and Concrete class Rule 4, value of a can’t be changed.
+<br/>As per Interface rule and Concrete class Rule, value of a can’t be changed.

 **Q3.
 Can we create another instance of same class in its constructor?**
 Ans.
 Yes.
 But it may fall in loop and can cause JVM Stack OutOfMemory error.

 **Q4.
 Whether a class/ interface can extend itself?**
 Ans.
-As per Common Rules for Concrete class and Interface 1, No.
+As per Common Rules for Concrete class and Interface, No.

 **Q5.
 Whether an interface and abstract class can have main()?**
 Ans.
-As per Abstract class rule 1, it can have main().
-As per Interface Rule 2, an interface can’t have main().
+As per Abstract class rule, it can have main().
+As per Interface Rule, an interface can’t have main().

 **Q6.
 Whether an abstract class can extend**
 * abstract class